Law School Public Interest Programs - Loan Repayment Assistance Programs (LRAP)

 Recognizing UNH School of Law graduates are committed to public service work but receive relatively low salaries with high student loan obligations, the University of New Hampshire School of Law and the Social Justice Institute are committed to ensuring that the Loan Repayment Assistance Fund remains a reliable resource for graduates choosing careers serving the public interest.
 The UNH School of Law annually contributes to the fund and actively seeks donations for the program.
 Additionally, the UNH School of Law sponsored LRAP Golf Tournament directly supports the UNH School of Law's Loan Repayment Assistance Program.

-The Assistant Dean for Career Services and Assistant Dean for Admissions and Financial Aid serve on the advisory board for the New Mexico Department of Higher Educations, which oversees the state LRAP for lawyers serving as district attorneys, public defenders and direct legal services providers.
+The Assistant Dean for Career Services and Assistant Dean for Admissions and Financial Aid serve on the advisory board for the New Mexico Department of Higher Education, which oversees the state LRAP for lawyers serving as district attorneys, public defenders and direct legal services providers.
+The state's LRAP has an explicit preference for graduates of the University of New Mexico School of Law.

 NC LEAF's loan repayment assistance program provides for loan deferral for the first three years of public service employment, followed by loan forgiveness for continued public service.
 At the completion of year four, years two and four are forgiven, and at the completion of year five, years one and five are forgiven.
 Beginning with year six, loans are forgiven at the completion of each year.